Forward air control: Indo-Pakistani War

 Major Atma Singh, of the Indian Army, flying a HAL Krishak, played a crucial part in a close air support defense against steep odds.
 The Pakistani loss of armor in December 1971 was one of the most severe since the great armored clashes of World War II.
 Major Singh won the Maha Vir Chakra for his performance under heavy ground fire.

 Portuguese Overseas War

 During the Portuguese Overseas War, the Portuguese Air Force used mainly Dornier Do 27 and OGMA/Auster D.5 light aircraft in the forward air control role, in the several theatres of operation: Angola, Portuguese Guinea and Mozambique.

 Rhodesia

 During the Rhodesian Bush War the Rhodesian Air Force mounted Airborne FACs in Aermacchi AL60 B Trojans and Lynx aircraft.

 South Africa

 South Africa deployed both Airborne FACs (in AM.3CM Bosboks) and ground-based FACs during the Border War including the Battle of Cassinga.
+During the Force Intervention Brigade operations in the Democratic Republic of the Congo, an FAC called 27 missions.